rubocop/rubocop/README.md

 $ rubocop
 ```

-## Official manual
+## Documentation

-You can read a ton more about RuboCop in its [official manual](https://docs.rubocop.org).
+You can read a lot more about RuboCop in its [official docs](https://docs.rubocop.org).

 ## Compatibility